beerkit/beer.js/README.md

 # beer.js

-Beer and breweries widgets in JavaScript using the [beer.db HTTP JSON API](http://prost.herokuapp.com/api)
+Beer and brewery widgets in JavaScript using the [beer.db HTTP JSON API](http://prost.herokuapp.com/api)